Progress Report on CppCMS v1

 Qt3: Provides very basic Unicode support, no reason to use any more, especially when Qt4.5 is released under LGPL.

-C++/STL: Even basic support exists, the API is not too friendly to STL containers and requires explicit usage of char *
+C++/STL: Even basic support exists, the API is not too friendly to STL containers and requires explicit usage of char * or wchar_t * and manual buffers allocation.

 Glib: Gives quite good basic functionality.
 But finding word boundaries with Pango is really painful and does not work with Chinese.
 It has very nice C API and quite well documented.
 It uses internally utf-8 which makes the life easier when working with C strings.
 It still requires wrapping its functionality with C++ classes or grabbing huge GtkMM.